-S. No. Specify the law / regulation / guidelines which was not complied with Provide details of the non- compliance Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts Corrective taken, if any action Yes, Company is compliant with all the applicable laws.
+S. No Specify the law / regulation . / guidelines which was not complied with Provide details of the non- compliance Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts Yes, Company is compliant with all the applicable laws.